qminer/qtopology/docs/std-nodes.md

 `cmd="process"`

-This spout behaves the `file` spout - the difference is that it executes specified commandline, reads stdout and emits messages.
+This spout behaves like the `file` spout - the difference is that it executes specified command-line, reads stdout and emits messages.

 ```````````````````````````````json
 {